Zylann/godot_voxel/doc/source/development.md

-Module development
+Development
 =====================

-This page will give some info about the project's internals.
+This page will give some info about the project's internals and how to compile it.
 It may be useful if you want to contribute, or write custom C++ code for your game in order to get better performance.

 The source code can be found on [Github](https://github.com/Zylann/godot_voxel).